plone/documentation/docs/deployment/server-environment.md

 ---
 myst:
   html_meta:
-    "description": "Prepare a server environment for a deployment of Plone 6" "property=og:description": "Prepare a server environment for a deployment of Plone 6" "property=og:title": "Prepare a server environment for a deployment of Plone 6" "keywords": "Plone, deployment, server, environment"
+    "description": "Prepare a server environment for a deployment of Plone" "property=og:description": "Prepare a server environment for a deployment of Plone" "property=og:title": "Prepare a server environment for a deployment of Plone" "keywords": "Plone, deployment, server, environment"
 ---